nahue-passano/blog/content/posts/intro_to_transmission_matrices/index.md

         )
     ```

-2) Se calcula la transmisión total haciendo la multiplicación sucesiva de matrices.
+2) The total transmission is calculated by the successive multiplication of matrices.

     ```python
     # Total transmission matrix